yeoman/yo/.github/ISSUE_TEMPLATE.md

 <!--
 Allo' allo'!
 Thanks for taking the time to submit an issue.
-Please keep in mind, that Github issues are meant to be used for reporting bugs and to request new features.
+Please keep in mind, that GitHub issues are meant to be used for reporting bugs and to request new features.

 Use Stack Overflow for support: http://stackoverflow.com/questions/tagged/yeoman